yeamanlab/BioInfoVR/README.md

 ## Author Contact Information

-samuel.yeaman@ucalgary.ca
+- samuel.yeaman@ucalgary.ca
-john.kohout@unity3d.com
+- john.kohout@unity3d.com

-### Assistant
+### Assistants
-khoa.nguyentrandang@ucalgary.ca
+- khoa.nguyentrandang@ucalgary.ca
-anh.nguyen5@ucalgary.ca
+- anh.nguyen5@ucalgary.ca

 ## Usage and license information

 If you use or are inspired by code in this repository please cite the following work or contact me about how to cite.
 Please also see [license information](LICENSE).

----

 # BioVR

 Brief blurb about the motivation and structure of this repository, including outcomes (if applicable).

----

 ## Environment setup